 Disclaimer: The information in this document is provided in connection with Atmel products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property right is granted by this document or in connection with the sale of Atmel products.
-EXCEPT AS SET FORTH IN ATMEL'S TERMS AND CONDITIONS OF SALE LOCATED ON ATMEL'S WEB SITE, ATMEL ASSUMES NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
-IN NO EVENT SHALL ATMEL BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE, SPECIAL OR INCIDENTAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF PROFITS, BUSINESS INTERRUPTION, OR LOSS OF INFORMATION) ARISING OUT OF THE USE OR INABILITY TO USE THIS DOCUMENT, EVEN IF ATMEL HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-Atmel makes no representations or warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifically provided otherwise, Atmel products are not suitable for, and shall not be used in, automotive applications.
-Atmel's products are not intended, authorized, or warranted for use as components in applications intended to support or sustain life.
+EXCEPT AS SET FORTH IN THE ATMEL TERMS AND CONDITIONS OF SALES LOCATED ON THE ATMEL WEBSITE, ATMEL ASSUMES NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+IN NO EVENT SHALL ATMEL BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE, SPECIAL OR INCIDENTAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS AND PROFITS, BUSINESS INTERCUPTION, OR LOSS OF INFORMATION) ARISING OUT OF THE USE OR INABILITY TO USE THIS DOCUMENT, EVEN IF ATMEL HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+Atmel makes no representations or warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifications and products descriptions at any time without notice.
+Atmel products are not suitable for, and shall not be used in, automotive applications.
+Atmel products are not sintended of uservations in applications intended to support or sustain life.

-© 2011 Atmel Corporation.
+© 2013 Atmel Corporation.
 All rights reserved.

-Atmel[®], Atmel logo and combinations thereof, SAM-BA[®] and others are registered trademarks or trademarks of Atmel Corporation or its subsidiaries.
-ARM[®], ARM[®]Powered logo, Cortex[®], Thumb[®]-2 and others are registered trademarks or trademarks of ARM Ltd. Other terms and product names may be trademarks of others.
+Atmel[®], Atmel logo and combinations thereof, QTouch[®], DataFlash[®], SAM-BA[®] and others are registered trademarks or trademarks of Atmel Corporation or its subsidiaries.Windows[®] and others, are registered trademarks or trademarks of Microsoft Corporation in the US and/or other countries.
+ARM[®], Cortex[®], Thumb[®]-2 and others are registered trademarks or trademarks of ARM Ltd. Other terms and product names may be trademarks of others.